Stefouch/foundry-year-zero-roller/DOCUMENTATION.md

 Transforms a Roll instance into a ChatMessage, displaying the roll result.<br/>
 This function can either create the ChatMessage directly, or return the data object that will be used to create.</br>
-Note: This is a core method from Foundry's `Roll` class that is overriden by the `YearZeroRoll` class with a single extra feature: the default speaker is defined.
+Note: This is a core method from Foundry's `Roll` class that is overridden by the `YearZeroRoll` class with a single extra feature: the default speaker is defined.

 ### Parameters